How to access Zolgensma from the UAE, the named-patient coordination pathway, 2026

 By Reserve Meds · Clinical & regulatory team · Last reviewed 2026-04-23

-A UAE child with biallelic SMN1 mutations and a clinical or pre-symptomatic diagnosis of spinal muscular atrophy (SMA) — typically under two years of age and meeting weight and serology criteria — may be evaluated by their treating paediatric neurologist for Zolgensma (onasemnogene abeparvovec).
+An Emirati child with biallelic SMN1 mutations and a clinical or pre-symptomatic diagnosis of spinal muscular atrophy (SMA), typically under two years of age and meeting weight and serology criteria, may be evaluated by their treating paediatric neurologist for Zolgensma (onasemnogene abeparvovec).
 Zolgensma is FDA-approved, developed by Novartis Gene Therapies, and is a one-time intravenous AAV9-based gene therapy delivering a functional SMN1 gene.
 Because Zolgensma is a single-dose therapy with a narrow eligibility window, access involves a coordinated pathway rather than a routine prescription.

 This guide explains the legal and operational pathway, what your paediatric neurologist needs to coordinate, typical timing and cost bands, and where Reserve Meds fits in.